 Trespassing and Obstructing

-If the owner, the occupier or their representatives (mostly security staff) ask you to stop taking photos, do so - disobey and you may be guilty of trespassing.
+If the owner, the occupier or their representatives (mostly security staff) ask you to stop taking photos, do so if you disobey and you may be guilty of trespassing.
 They do, however, have no right to confiscate (or damage) any of your equipment.

-Yes, you may, in an open and non-invasive way - unless people object or objections are made on their behalf.
+Yes, you may take pictures of people, in an open and non-invasive way, unless they object or objections are made on their behalf.
 Then again privacy laws are very iffy and it might be better to refrain.
 If you restrict your photography to groups, officials, and those participating in some sort of public performance or ceremony you should be okay.
 On the other hand, snapping away with an unobtrusive telephoto lens while walking through Dublin is no problem.
 Note that if you want to sell images of people, you should get a model release form signed.

 Candids and "Indecency"